Lead Opinion

 Our company recognizes the value in its long term employees and the hardship that can be associated with a dramatic income decrease during a period of incapacity.
 Although we are under no legal obligation to advance funds in this type of situation, our towing division has approved such voluntary payment in your case, so long as you are willing to agree to arbitrate any disputes that might arise from this claim.

 On July 18, 2005, Harrington underwent lumbar surgery, and was released from the hospital the next day.
-On July 23, 2005, Harrington went to a local bank with his father to sign the Agreement and have it notarized.
-Harrington was still taking painkillers and drinking heavily during his recovery from surgery, and he testified to being in “tough shape” on July 23 because he “was taking medication and . . . had a couple of drinks that day.”
+On July 23, 2005, Harrington went to a local bank with his father to sign the Agreement and have it

-Pursuant to the Agreement, Defendants sent support checks to Harrington, which Harrington‘s father cashed for him, ending with the last payment on October 10, 2005.
+Pursuant to the Agreement, Defendants sent support checks to Harrington, which Harrington’s father cashed for him, ending with the last payment on October 10, 2005.
 Because he was still unable to work, Harrington contacted Weeks Marine to request continued payment of sixty percent of his wages until he was fit to return to work.
-In response, on December 2, 2005, Weeks Marine sent him the Addendum Claim Arbitration Agreement (the “Addendum“).
-The Addendum amended the Agreement by extending the partial payment of Harrington‘s wages until January 10, 2006 and specified that, apart from this amendment, “the prior Claim Arbitration Agreement, executed on July 23, 2005, remain[ed] in full force and effect.”
-The Addendum, like the Agreement, also
+In response, on December 2, 2005, Weeks Marine sent him the Addendum Claim Arbitration Agreement (the “Addendum”).
+The Addendum amended the Agreement by extending the partial payment of Harrington’s wages until January 10, 2006 and specified that, apart from this amendment, “the prior Claim Arbitration Agreement, executed on July 23, 2005, remain[ed] in full force and effect.”
+The Addendum, like the Agreement, also stated: “I have been given no other promises to induce me to sign this Addendum thereto.
+I have not been coerced in any way into signing this Addendum agreement.
+I have signed this Addendum agreement knowingly and willingly.”

 On December 8, 2005, Harrington, who testified that he was drinking two quarts of vodka and six beers every day at the time he received the Addendum, brought the Addendum to the same notary he had used to execute the Claims Arbitration Agreement.
 The notary again read the acknowledgment aloud and asked Harrington if he understood what he was signing.
 Harrington again answered that he did and signed the Addendum.
 The notary testified that Harrington appeared to be in the same condition on December 8 as on July 23, and that she did not believe him to be intoxicated or impaired, while conceding that she is “not around those type of people,” so she “couldn’t judge” whether Harrington was intoxicated or impaired.
 Dep.
 Tr.
 27:9-10, Jan.
 29, 2007.
 The notary testified, however, that Harrington “appeared to be in pain” every time she saw him.
 Dep.
 Tr.
 28:4.

-Defendants terminated Harrington‘s employment effective January 27, 2006.
+Defendants terminated Harrington’s employment effective January 27, 2006.
 In June 2006, Harrington filed the instant action.
-Defendants moved to dismiss the complaint, or in the
+Defendants moved to dismiss the complaint, or in the alternative, stay the action and compel arbitration pursuant to the Agreement (as amended by the Addendum).

 With respect to substantive unconscionability, the district court found “startling” the provision in the Claims Arbitration Agreement (incorporated by reference into the Addendum) that provided that Defendants “are not currently responsible or liable for any other damages under general maritime law, the Jones Act or any other applicable law.”
 Id.
 The district court concluded that

-[s]uch misleading contractual language, especially when reviewed by a layperson without the benefit of legal counsel, creates the false impression that defendants are not subject to liability for any damages; if that is the case, then plaintiff, by signing the Agreement, is giving up nothing but obtains the wages he so badly needs.
+[s]uch misleading contractual language, especially when reviewed by a layperson without the benefit of legal counsel, ereates the false impression that defendants are not subject to liability for any damages; if that is the case, then plaintiff, by signing the Agreement, is giving up nothing but obtains the wages he so badly needs.
 Put another way, defendants asked plaintiff to sign an agreement which purports to eliminate any prospect of liability.

 The district court rejected Defendants’ argument that Harrington had ratified the Agreement by accepting the support payments, concluding that, because Harrington “was unaware of his legal rights and the unconscionable nature of the Agreement” when he accepted the payments, “there was no ratification.”
 Id.

-Defendants appealed to this court.1
+Defendants appealed to this court.

 DISCUSSION